BelkaLab/react-translatable-input/README.md

 values = {
   'it': 'Italian input',
   'en-US': 'English (United States) input',
-  'en': 'English (United States) input',
+  'en': 'English input',
   'de': 'German input'
 };
 ```

 All the language tags must be [*BCP 47*](https://www.w3.org/International/articles/language-tags/index.en) compliant.
 Differently encoded language names will be filtered out and not shown in the component.
 The only exception to this rule is the `default` language, intended to be used as a general fallback language.
 If the `default` language is present, it will always be put on top of the available languages.

 ## Callbacks